-Teen pregnancy has always been a controversial matter, surrounded by morally subjective conversations involving sex education, contraception, and lingering questions of responsibility.
-However, in June of 2008, when 18 Massachusetts teens purposefully got pregnant in a supposed "pact," the sleepy fishing town of Gloucester, MA, absolutely exploded in a moral panic.
+Teen pregnancy can be a controversial matter, involving conversations regarding sex education, contraception, and responsibility.
+In June of 2008, when 18 Massachusetts teens got pregnant in an alleged "pact," the sleepy fishing town of Gloucester exploded in a moral panic.

 In the tight-knit Irish-Catholic community, the blame-game began.
 Sex education was suggestively lacking, yet so were prospective futures for the oft-bored youth.
-Parents blamed the media while school health officials blamed the hospital for lack of resources.
-Round and round the rumors went, but nothing changed the fact that the teen pregnancies at Gloucester High School had quadrupled since the previous year.
-Clearly something was wrong in the quiet little fishing village.
+Parents blamed the media while school health officials blamed the hospital board for lack of resources.
+During this time, teen pregnancies at Gloucester High School quadrupled since the previous year.

-The Principal Revealed There Was A Pregnancy Pact Between Students
+The Principal Revealed An Alleged Pregnancy Pact Between Students

-One Girl Was Reportedly Pursuing A Homeless Man To Father Her Child
+One Girl Allegedly Pursued A Homeless Man To Father Her Child

 Gloucester High School's Teen Pregnancies Quadrupled Within One Year